yljh21328/project-config-example-trusty/README.md

 ## Customize Nodepool

 The nodepool configuration is located in `nodepool/nodepool.yaml`.
-You can find the full configuration details in the [Nodepool manual](http://docs.openstack.org/infra/nodepool/).
+You can find the full configuration instructions in the [Nodepool manual](http://docs.openstack.org/infra/nodepool/).
 There are a few configuration that need to be updated.

 1. There are some user names and passwords that need to be configured.